 2. Upgrade your layover and check into an airport lounge.

-The Club at SEA is open to all travellers regardless of airlines or class of service.
+The Club at SEA is open to all travellers regardless of airline or class of service.
 Take advantage of drinks, WiFi, TV and news, and business services while you’re there, or just relax in this quiet lounge.
 Buy a pass online or at the door.
 See the Airport Lounges section of our Seattle Airport Guide for locations and rates.

 4. Enjoy live music

 Get your exercise in on your layover, and take in some local art while you’re there.
-The Sea-Tac Airport Art Walk is a half-mile long, one way, and guides you through over 16 permanent art installations, and some temporary exhibits.
+The Sea-Tac Airport Art Walk is a half-mile long, one-way, and guides you through over 16 permanent art installations and some temporary exhibits.
 Bring your smartphone – QR codes provide artist notes.

 5. Relax with a movie

-if you’ve got a smartphone or a tablet, head to one of many Digiboo booths and download a movie or show to watch on your layover or high in the sky – once you download it, it’s yours wherever you go.
+If you’ve got a smartphone or a tablet, head to one of many Digiboo booths and download a movie or show to watch on your layover or high in the sky – once you download it, it’s yours wherever you go.
 You can sort for family-friendly movies or the latest releases.

 6. Pamper yourself

 Whichever way you relax, Seattle has you covered.
-Enjoy the range of services at Massage Bar – anything from a quick foot massage to a longer full-back massage.
+Enjoy the range of services at Massage Bar – anything from a quick foot massage to a more extended full-back massage.
 If you’d prefer a manicure or pedicure, head to the Butter London Nail Spa for reasonably-priced services featuring this popular nail care line.
 Both locations are in Terminal C.

 7. Go sightseeing in Seattle

 If you’ve got at least 5 hours between flights, get out of the airport and head into Seattle.
-The Central Link train line connects the airport and downtown Seattle in about 30 minutes, and runs frequently throughout the day.
+The Central Link train line connects the airport and downtown Seattle in about 30 minutes and runs frequently throughout the day.
 Stop by the world-famous Pike Place Market and try your hand at catching some local fish.
-Or head to the trendy neighborhood of Capitol Hill for some independent shops and eateries.
+Or head to the trendy neighbourhood of Capitol Hill for some independent shops and eateries.

 8. Get Connected

 These are just a few things to do on a layover at Seattle Airport.
-Visit our Seattle Airport Guide for more information about more services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.
+Visit our Seattle Airport Guide for more information about the services and facilities available, such as food, WiFi, mobile charging, luggage storage, nearby airport hotels, and much more.